kstrafe/Cxy-v0.1.0-draft.1/README.md

 Uses: void.

 Description:
 Stores the size of the argument register in the size register.

-If you have 100 characters in cntnt, and you run:
+	cntnt: "||this is data"
 	> size cntnt

-size will then contain the number 100.
+	size: 13

+There are 12 characters in this string, but one has to consider the terminating character as well.

 ##### capt #####